 Most deal sites want to show you everything.
 We want to show you as little as possible.

 That sounds counterintuitive for a site that makes money when you click deals.
-But here's our logic: if we list 200 deals per category, you have to do the work of figuring out which ones are actually good.
-We'd rather do that work for you and show you the 5-10 that are worth your time.
+But here's the thing: if we listed hundreds of deals per category, you'd have to do all the work of figuring out which ones are actually good.
+We'd rather do that work ourselves and hand you the short list that's genuinely worth your time.

-This post explains exactly how we decide what makes the cut.
+This post walks through exactly how we decide what makes the cut.

 The Three-Gate System

-Every deal that appears on Weekendwire passes through three gates.
-If it fails any one of them, it doesn't get listed.
+Every deal on Weekendwire passes through three gates.
+Fail any one of them, and it doesn't get listed — no matter how good the discount looks on paper.

 How We Check